Fall Open Enrollment is the time of year when you can change your Medicare coverage. You can:

 - Before you enroll in a new plan, remember to confirm all the details about your new plan with the plan itself.

-5. If you are dissatisfied with a Medicare Advantage Plan you choose during Fall Open Enrollment, you can disenroll from it and join Original Medicare during the Medicare Advantage Disenrollment Period (MADP).
+5. If you are dissatisfied with a Medicare Advantage Plan you choose during Fall Open Enrollment, you can change your plan during the Medicare Advantage Open Enrollment Period (MA OEP).

 6. Understand the difference between Fall Open Enrollment and Open Enrollment for the state or federal Marketplaces.